nestordemeure/GoogleHashCode2015/README.md

 The greedy solution gave a result worth **136points** (I would have needed 360points to be qualified).

+## Extended round

+I will try to produce a correct solution (while still not peeking a other participants solutions nor giving myself much time to code).

+One can cut the problem into two parts to make it easier to solve :
+- putting servers in the datacenter to maximise the total capacity (variation of the *knapsack problem*)
+- putting the servers into pools to maximise the garanted capacity (using the *longest task first scheduling*)

+Selecting pools using an approach akind to *longest task first scheduling* was enough to get **314points**.

 ## Notes

-The problem could have been cut into two parts to make it more efficient to solve :
-- putting servers in the datacenter to maximise the total capacity (variation of the *knapsack problem*)
-- putting the servers into pools to maximise the garanted capacity (*longest task first scheduling* should give a resonable solution)

 The greedy solution takes time to implement and will not bring many points but it helps debugging everything but the solver and making sure one has some points.